LanceNorskog/deep-scurve/README.md

 ## Other uses of the Hilbert space-filling curve in deep learning

-In DNA analysis, DNA data is linear but combinations of nearby elements are very important.
+In DNA analysis, DNA data is linear but overlapping combinations of nearby elements are very important.
 This paper shows how DNA data is visualized via Hilbert space-filling curves:

 [Visualization of genomic data with the Hilbert curve](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2677744/)